qunosteve/apesocietyheoltinitiative/README.md

 Requirements to participate in this initiative:

 1. Hold any ape society family.
-2. Hold a cabin in Heolt (district 1).
+2. Hold a cabin in Heolt (District 1).
 3. Hold one ghostchain nft in the same wallet as your Heolt cabin.
 4. Maximum of three sets of apes,ghosts,heolt cabins.

 ## Instructions

+Last run took 1250 Requests & 12min on i7-2600k w/ 1600MHz RAM